zjwang11/IRVSP/README.md

 * solve eBR/aBR (using tqc.data)

 # Notice
 For SOC calculations, please set the MAGMOM tag explicitly in INCAR (for example MAGMOM=9000\*0).
-The default value of MAGMOM may cause an error when using irvsp.
+The default value of MAGMOM could cause an error when using irvsp.